MIC-DKFZ/nnUNet/documentation/extending_nnunet.md

 ## Use a different network architecture
 Changing the network architecture in nnU-Net is easy, but not self-explanatory.
 Any new segmentation network you implement needs to understand what nnU-Net requests from it (wrt how many downsampling operations are done, whether deep supervision is used, what the convolutional kernel sizes are supposed to be).
-It needs to be able to dynamiccaly change its topology, just like our implementation of the [Generic_UNet](../nnunet/network_architecture/generic_UNet.py).
+It needs to be able to dynamically change its topology, just like our implementation of the [Generic_UNet](../nnunet/network_architecture/generic_UNet.py).
 Furthermore, it must be able to generate a value that can be used to estimate memory consumption.
 What we have implemented for Generic_UNet effectively counts the number of voxels found in all feature maps that are present in a given configuration.
 Although this estimation